 - Technical Information: includes internet protocol (IP) address, your login data, browser type and version, time zone setting and location, browser plug-in types and versions, operating system and platform and other technology on the devices you use to access this website.
 Information about your visit, including the full Uniform Resource Locators (URL) clickstream to, through and from our site (including date and time); and any phone number used to call our customer service number;

-- Usage Information: includes information about how you use our website, products and services, information about your water consumption and usage which we collect from our meters, current and historical water data usage;
+- Usage Information: includes information about how you use our website and mobile application, products and services, information about your water consumption and usage which we collect from our meters, current and historical water data usage;

-- Marketing and Communications Information: includes your preferences in receiving marketing from us and our third parties and your communication preferences; and
+- Marketing and Communications Information: includes your preferences in receiving marketing from us and our the third parties we refer to below, and your communication preferences; and

-- Vulnerability Information: includes information about you or a member of your household’s physical or mental health conditions, or disabilities where you have applied for specific tariffs or schemes such as WaterSure and our Assure Tariff, or to register you as a vulnerable customer on our Priority Services Register.
+- Vulnerability Information: includes information about you or a member of your household’s physical or mental health conditions, or disabilities where you have applied for specific tariffs or schemes such as WaterSure and our Assure Tariff, or to register you on our Priority Services Register.

 We will collect information directly from you when you:

-- contact us through our website, by telephone, post or email or fill in forms we provide to you and when we visit your home or premises;
+- contact us through our website or mobile application, by telephone, post or email or fill in forms we provide to you and when we visit your home or premises;

 - register with us and set up an account to receive our services;

 - access or use our services on our website or mobile application;